 “Love Lockdown” is the pulsing, bleeding focal point of 808s & Heartbreak; the torn heart of an album that is in itself a torn heart.
-That beat stays the same, gliding evenly throughout a track even as it is attacked by bouts of forceful piano, hand-claps, drums, and Kanye casually revolutionizing a tool called Autotune.
-It ends as it began, with that beat, a pressing reminder of the utter devastation that lies beneath all.
+That beat stays the same, gliding evenly throughout the track even as it is attacked by bouts of forceful piano, hand-claps, drums, and Kanye casually revolutionizing a tool called Autotune.
+Looking back years later, it holds up as one of the best Kanye songs of all time and shows how revolutionary Ye was years before Autotune would take over music.
+It ends as it began, with that beat, a pressing reminder of the utter devastation that lies beneath it all.

 24. “Blame Game”

 It’s tracks like this that re-affirm the fact that Ye was in a completely different stratosphere to any other artist when he dropped MBDTF.
 Juggling his love/hate relationship with his special others (fame/females), it also contains one of the best skits in hip-hop history from Chris Rock.
 Yeezy taught us well.

 Quite possibly one of the most despised music videos of all time, “Bound 2” is canonical Kanye.
 Passing through hyperreal pastoral landscapes wearing tie-dye and plaid shirts on a motorcycle ride with his dream girl Kim, Kanye distorts classic Americana tropes into his own utopian vision.
 Unlike the rest of Yeezus, Kanye is back to his sampling ways with soaring gospel vocals, but he ingeniously juxtaposes the old school vibes with a blown-out bass line on the chorus.